sdcondon/FlUnit/docs/roadmap.md

 Proper issue tracking would be overkill at this point, so just a bullet list to organise my thoughts:

-- *(May / Jun - v1.1)* Possible post-v1 additions (after a break to work on other projects):
+- *(May / Jun - v1.1)* V1.1.
+Possible post-v1 additions (after a break to work on other projects) - unlikely that ALL of this will make it into 1.1, but we'll see:
   - VSTest platform adapter improvements
     - Improvement of stack traces on test failure (eliminate FlUnit stack frames completely)
     - Get rid of some aspects of the core execution logic that are too influenced by VSTest
+    - While at it, figure out and fix VS reporting all test durations as < 1ms.
+Start time and end time are reported correctly when producing TRX, so not entirely sure whats going on, but should be able to figure it out from the docs, or more likely by looking at adapters for other frameworks.
   - A little more configurability:
     - For specification of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
     - Allow for control over parallel partitioning - likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
 Also want to allow for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
     - Support custom test case labelling.
 Could be via support in IAssertion for format strings specified in config?
+  - Basic test tidy-up support
+  - Add some tags to the NuGet package.
-  - Basic attachment & output support.
+  - (most likely of these to be shunted into 1.2) Basic attachment & output support.
 This is likely to require injecting some kind of test context object.
 I really want to double-down on the convention-less/static nature of FlUnit - i.e. no convention-based ctor parameters, all discoverable via IDE method listings etc.
 Plan A right now is to introduce some kind of ITestContext as a prerequisite if needed.